Tuesday, April 21, 2026

 stdio Subprocess pipes Lowest Local dev, CLI agents

-Streamable HTTP Request-response with streaming Medium Most production deployments
+Streamable HTTP Single HTTP endpoint with streaming support Medium Current remote production deployments

 stdio is what every tutorial uses.
 It's a subprocess: the client spawns the server, communicates over stdin/stdout, and the server dies when the client exits.
 Zero network overhead, zero auth, zero isolation.
 Fine for a developer laptop.
 Fatal in production: you can't load-balance a subprocess, you can't rate-limit it at the edge, and you can't restart it independently of the client.